All my favorite seed sources updated February 2025

 Baker Creek Heirloom seeds- based in Missouri and California, Baker Creek has a huge collection of rare seeds from Asia and Europe.
 Their paper catalogue is known for it’s gorgeous photos and inspires a long sit-down to browse and dream.
 Check out their pumpkin and poppy selection, it’s dreamy!

 Johnny’s Selected Seeds- based in Maine, Johnny’s has a reputation for excellent customer service and high quality seeds.
 Everything they sell is tested to check germination rates, a rarity among seed companies.
 They do grow some of their own seeds and have trial gardens to evaluate the performance of new varieties before selling to the public.
+In 2025, they have several varieties for sale that come from their own breeding program, including some beautiful zinnias and celosias.
 I know whatever seeds I buy from Johnny’s each year will be top quality.
 Their website is a wealth of information on growing, backed by their years of research on the home farm in Albion, Maine.
 I refer to it countless times during the year when I’m looking for variety specifics.

 Renee’s Garden Seeds and Swallowtail Seeds- both based in California, these two smaller companies cater more to home gardeners but still carry a nice variety of flowers.
 Swallowtail seeds has 121 selections of zinnias, one of the biggest I’ve seen.
 Renee of Renee’s garden writes extensively for her website and blog, with hundreds of articles on starting flowers, vegetables and herbs from seed.